Laci1953/Cowgol_on_CP_M/Games/Adventure/readme.txt

 The Colossal Cave adventure game, ported to the Cowgol language.

+The advent1.txt ... advent4.txt files must be present when running the game.

 It must be compiled on a 128KB/512KB RAM Z80 machine.

 D>cowgol advent.cow advmain.cow xrnd.as